lge07/srs_dictionary/README.md

 - `self.pos` is a **string** of the POS tag that was included.
 Not the type I'd like to use exactly, but good enough.
 - `self.meta` is a **string** of the extra data regarding the scenario of the word.
 - `self.chinese` is a **list** that contains the Chinese translations.
+- `self.zh_extra` is a **list** that contains additional Chinese information given within parenthesis.
-- `self.singleletter` is a **string** for verifying that the line isn't one of the single-letter pronounciations (see line 5 of en-cmn-enwiktionary.txt for clarification)
+- `self.singleletter` is a **string** for verifying that the line isn't one of the single-letter pronounciations (see line 5 of en-cmn-enwiktionary.txt for an example).

 ### Parse Method
 The parse method is fairly linear.
 Given the formatting of the definitions, it uses some regular expressions and simple character-in statements to look through what's going on.
 Expects a valid string.